EatKFCinMc/Unknown-Music-Player/README.md

 Feature
 --------
+- Support kitty graphic protocol
 - Play a single music file
 - Play from a directory
-- Have a colorful TUI

 Usage
 --------